dr-clem-haft/coursera_gcd_project/README.md

 ## Retrieve the data:

-Please download the tidy_data.txt to your R working directory from the Coursera website.
+To retrieve the data please click on the tidy_data link or click on preview (on the Coursera website).
+This should show the data set.
+Click Ctrl+A to select all the data and Ctrl+C to copy and then paste it (with Ctrl+V) into a text file callded tidy_data.txt to your R working directory.
 Use the following command to read in the data:

 	data <- read.table("tidy_data.txt", header  =TRUE)

-And then the follwing to view the data (works best in RStudio):
+And then the following to view the data (works best in RStudio):

 	View(data)